j-p-m-7/artist_discography/README.md

 ## Full Artist Discography

-Do you like music?
-What kind of question is that, of course you do!
-I haven't met anyone who doesn't like some form of music.

-But... have you ever asked yourself:
+Have you ever asked yourself:
 ### 1. How many songs does an artist actually have?
 ### 2. How many songs by said artist do I not know?
 ### 3. How many songs by that same artist do I not know that might actually enjoy?!